Ziconius/FudgeC2/README.md

 - [ ] Order implant check-ins buy quality
 - [ ] Review how implant responses are displayed within the main campaign page to improve readability
 - [ ] Create log page with detailed logging of for each implant, including time, command, implant, pickup, and pickup time.
-- [ ] Provide feedback to read-only campaign users with feedback if they are not authorised to execute commands.
+- [x] Provide feedback to read-only campaign users with feedback if they are not authorised to execute commands.
+Basic implementation only.
 - [ ] Add filter for implants on implant page to reduce noise.
-- [ ] Improve Campaign Settings radio buttons to include current settings
+- [x] Improve Campaign Settings radio buttons to display the current configuration.

 ##### Implant

 - [ ] Add further work on implant obfuscation levels/configuration.
-- [ ] Add implant special tags formatted: `::cmd::`
+- [x] Add implant special tags formatted: `::cmd::`
 - [ ] Create further staging options (docx, pfd, etc)
 - [ ] Improve format of returning data.
 - [ ] Deploy HTTPS cert to HTTP channel